Health benefits of raspberries

 With their rich color, sweet juicy taste, and antioxidant power, it is no wonder raspberries remain one of the world's most consumed berries.

-This article will address the health benefits of the most widely consumed red raspberry.
-It provides a nutritional breakdown of a raspberry and an in-depth look at its possible health benefits, how to incorporate more raspberries into your diet, and any potential health risks of consuming raspberries.
+This article will look at the health benefits of the most widely consumed red raspberry.
+It provides a nutritional breakdown of a raspberry, suggests ways to incorporate more raspberries into the diet, and lists the potential health risks of consuming raspberries.

 Here are some key points about raspberries.
 More detail and supporting information is in the main article.